 When your teenager is showing a lack of gratitude or disrespectful behavior, you can point it out without being insulting or calling names.
 Do not use words such as “entitled”, or “brat”.

 In addition to gratitude, you are teaching them how to disagree respectfully.

 Avoid blaming and shaming your teenager and instead ask thought-provoking questions.
-Help them understand what the problem is and explain kindly why they should appreciate what they have.
+Help them understand what the problem is and explain kindly why it is good to appreciate what they have.

 Instill values, not materialism